 This blog series on senior curriculum leadership asks how a non-specialist SLT can take assurance from a middle (subject) leader.
 You can read an introduction to the series here.
-The series as a whole suggests seven categories for questions which are often missing in leadership and management conversations.
+The series as a whole suggests nine categories for questions which are often missing in leadership and management conversations.
 I offer these categories as a tentative structure for a knowledge base needed by senior leadership teams if they are to understand and interrogate both curriculum and all that curriculum affects.

 SCL 1: The indirect manifestation of knowledge: (B) final performance as deceiver and guide

 Continuing my theme of curriculum as narrative, I now return to a point made at the start of my last post: the indirect ways in which knowledge manifests itself within the final performance, and the resulting need to ensure that the full curricular journey is doing its work for all pupils.

 A curriculum exists to change the pupil, to give the pupil new power.
 One acid test for a curriculum is whether it enables even lower-attaining or disadvantaged pupils to clamber in to the discourse and practices of educated people, so that they gain the powers of the powerful.

 While GCSE or any 16+ qualification is always going to be a flawed proxy for that, it’s worth remembering that this is supposed to be its job.
 A public examination such as GCSE is just a sample of the full domain represented by the curriculum.
 Teach narrowly to the surface features of its test and you not only miss the point of the curriculum, you limit success for many by not letting the wider domain do its work.
 (See Daniel Koretz on distinguishing ‘domain’ and ‘test’ or this blog by Daisy Christodoulou for an excellent summary of Koretz’s account and the serious damage done by teaching to the test.)